Finding the Greatest Common Factor (GCF) of 28 and 24: A complete walkthrough

 Method 3: Euclidean Algorithm

 The Euclidean algorithm is an efficient method for finding the GCF of two numbers, particularly useful for larger numbers where listing factors or prime factorization becomes tedious.
-It's based on the principle that the GCF of two numbers doesn't change if the larger number is replaced by its difference with the smaller number.
+Because of that, it's based on the principle that the GCF of two numbers doesn't change if the larger number is replaced by its difference with the smaller number.
 This process is repeated until the two numbers become equal, and that number is the GCF.

 Let's apply the Euclidean algorithm to 28 and 24: